Covid 19 coronavirus: No new Covid-19 cases for ninth straight day

 There are no new cases of Covid-19 today, the ninth straight day of no new cases.

-The latest Ministry of Health update, just released, also confirmed that there is still one active case in New Zealand.
+The latest Ministry of Health update, released at 1pm, also confirmed there is still one active case in New Zealand.

 There are no Covid patients in hospital.

 The NZ Covid Tracer app has now recorded 468,000 registrations – an increase of 10,000 since this time yesterday.
-The Ministry said that using the app will help to identify, trace, test and isolate any cases of Covid-19.
+The ministry said using the app would help to identify, trace, test and isolate any cases of Covid-19.

 New Zealand may need another 20 days of no new cases before Covid-19 can be said to have been eliminated.